Over the past few years parametric solutions and their uses have started to get more attention.

 The investment industry knows all about parametrics.
 The assessment through quantitative forecasting and other complex scientific methodologies to gauge the inherent risk in investing in certain high-volatility products, has also been a known tool throughout the broader financial ecosystem since the 1990s.
 While not common, some hedge funds also make use of parametrics when optimising their portfolios.

-The question is then: does a parametric approach, resulting in a pay out when risk levels are broached and exceeded, make sense for captives?
+The question is this: does a parametric approach, resulting in a pay out when risk levels are broached and exceeded, make sense for captives?

 An inflection point for captives’ adoption of parametrics?

-At this year’s Vermont Captive Insurance Association’s (VCIA) annual conference Arbol, an Insurtech platform for adverse weather protection products, unveiled an innovative parametrics solution for captives.
+At this year’s Vermont Captive Insurance Association’s (VCIA) annual conference Arbol, an Insurtech platform for adverse weather protection products, unveiled an innovative parametric solution for captives.

 Understood to be the first captive-centred platform of its kind, Arbol’s ‘Parametric+Captive’ solution is set to help enable organisations to take immediate action towards climate change risk management by transferring climate risks into captives using a parametric structure.

-Overall, the platform will allow corporations to take a first step to formally manage climate risks, understand the impact of climate risks, and get prepared for external risk transfer.
+Overall, the platform will allow corporations to take a first step towards formally managing climate risks, understanding the impact of climate risks, and getting prepared for external risk transfer.

 Arbol’s platform leverages AI, machine learning and blockchain technology enabling individuals to customise parametric coverage programmes for a variety of weather risks across several industries within minutes.